2021 Greenhouse Buyers Guide

 Glory (10 mm walls/roof, accessories included)

 How Easy Are They to Assemble?

 People often ask how long they take to assemble and how easy is it.
-Typically a 8x8 greenhouse like the Bella takes 2 people most of an afternoon (4 to 6 hours) to assemble.
+Typically a 8x8 greenhouse like the Bella takes 2 people most of a day to assemble.
 This includes unboxing, assembling the frame, attaching the doors and vents and high fives.
-This can vary to it being a weekend project for larger 8x20 greenhouses and does not include leveling a foundation (see further below for more on that).
+This can vary to it being a weekend project or longer for larger 8x20 greenhouses and does not include leveling a foundation (see further below for more on that).
 Yes, there are a lot of parts with the frame, and lots of nuts and bolts to tighten, so it can be detailed and time-consuming work, especially if you are doing this alone.
-It's a great family or group activity to knock off this project in a single afternoon and see the fruits of your labour by dinner time! :)
+It's a great family or group activity to knock off this project in a weekend and see the fruits of your labour by Monday! :)

 What Kind of Foundation Do I Need?